ReducedResolutionLoss#

 option indeepinv.Trainer

-to prevent a shape mismatch during metric computation since the reduced resolution output will smaller than ground truth.This loss was used in Shocher et al.[1] for downsampling tasks, and is named Wald’s protocol [2] for pan-sharpening tasks.
+to prevent a shape mismatch during metric computation if the reduced resolution output will be smaller than ground truth.This loss was used in Shocher et al.[1] for downsampling tasks, and is named Wald’s protocol [2] for pan-sharpening tasks.

 - Parameters: